 Because freshmen and sophomores are similar, I use the same approaches in the writing unit for high school.
 Both age groups require judgement calls; for example, I might complete fewer paragraphs with sophomores than I do with freshmen.
 The same can be said of practice with transitions and thesis statements; numerous variables exist.

-I promised myself that I wanted a concrete plan to hit the important points and all standards for my students this year.
-I might as well make another teacher’s life easier and put it up here.
+I promised myself that I wanted a concrete plan to hit the important points and all standards for my students this year, so I might as well make another teacher’s life easier and put it up here.
 Teaching writing in high school is never the same process from year to year!
+Below, I have outlined what works when I teach high school writing.
+Take what methods will work for you; leave the rest.

 Please note: I cover plagiarism during the first week of school as part of my procedures and rules.
+My school has material for consistency across all courses, and I use that.
 I reiterate that information before we begin research papers.
 Decide what works best for your situation.

 Start with writing and developing strong paragraphs.
 For the first assignment (normally the first week of school), I am super honest with students and tell them that I need a starting point—I need to know them.
 I remind students about basics: topic sentences, complete sentences, and a guiding thought.
 Then?
 I let them write and give them a completion grade.
 I keep these paragraphs to show them later for reflection.